coding-eval-platform/evaluations-service/README.md

 Note that you will have to link the container with another container (or the host machine) in which a PostgreSQL server is running.

+## CI/CD Workflow

+This project is integrated with [CircleCI](https://circleci.com/).

+### Pull requests

+When a pull request is created, a build will be triggered in CircleCI, which must succeed in order to merge the pull request.
+This build will just **compile the source code and run tests**.
+Note that if still committing to a branch with an open pull request, each push to the said branch will trigger a build.

+### Pushes and merges into master
+Pushing or merging into ```master``` will also trigger the **compile** and **test** build in CircleCI.
+If the build succeeds, this will be followed by a Docker phase: it will build a Docker image and push it into DockerHub.
+This images will be tagged with the commit's hash.

+### Releases
+A release is performed by tagging in git.
+Pushing a tag will also trigger the **compile** and **test** build in CircleCI.
+If the build succeeds, this will be followed by a Docker phase: it will build a Docker image and push it into DockerHub.
+This images will be tagged with the git's tag.

 ## License